 In the Cultural District you can find studios of artists and creatives, spaces for rehearsal and live music, art galleries, audiovisual production places, design, architecture and advertising studios, fashion and jewelry design workshops, etc. Most of them are installed in unused industrial spaces and old neighborhood workshops and cover different phases of the cultural production chain: training, creation, production, broadcasting and distribution.
 Currently, we have more than 500 agents, which add up to the more than 30 facilities of the city, to the almost 60 festivals that take place (many of them metropolitan), apart from the places of interest of the city, the spaces of catering and creative cuisine, or local cultural associations.

-The exhibtion has been selected for the ADI CULTURE AWARD.
+The exhibtion has been awarded with an ADI CULTURE AWARD.
 This award aims to promote public recognition of those projects, both in the field of design and culture, that help to promote and update the social and conceptual product design, or serve to encourage dialogue, ideas and discipline activity.